ahsan-a/PhoneLink-legacy/README.md

 ## Usage

-With the  shortcu, when you share a link, an option should appear in your share sheet saying "*Open link on computer*".
+With the  shortcut, when you share a link, an option should appear in your share sheet saying "*Open link on computer*".
 Once clicked, the link should appear on your computer's browser.

 Alternatively, you can make an http request, using `curl`, `fetch`, or just your browser.
 I would not reccommend this and i would recommend making an android-alternative  to shortcuts, makng a script, etc. The request should look like this:
 ``